Constraint satisfaction problems for reducts of homogeneous graphs: Polymorphisms over Henson graphs

 \begin{lemma} Suppose that $f \colon H_n^2 \rightarrow H_n$ is injective and canonical from $(H_n, E,\prec)^2$ to $(H_n, E,\prec)$, and suppose that it is of type $\mini / p_i$ or of type $p_i / \mini$, where $i\in\{1,2\}$.
 Then $f$ generates a binary injection of type $\mini$. \end{lemma} \begin{proof} Since the calculus for behaviours on the Henson graphs is the same as that on the random graph, the same proof as in \cite{BodPin-Schaefer} works. \end{proof}

 \begin{lemma} No binary injection $f \colon H_n^2 \rightarrow H_n$ can have behaviour $p_1/p_2$. \end{lemma} \begin{proof} Such a behaviour would introduce a $K_n$ in a $K_n$-free graph. \end{proof}

-Having ruled out some behaviours without constants, we finally introduce constants to the language to prove Proposition~\ref{prop:nonProjGeneratesMin}. { \begin{proof}[Proof of Proposition~\ref{prop:nonProjGeneratesMin}] We use Proposition~\ref{prop:getbinary} to observe that $f$ generates a binary injection $t$ which is not of behaviour projection.
-Fix a finite set $\{c_1,\ldots, c_m\}\subseteq H_n$ on which the latter fact is witnessed.
-Invoking Proposition~\ref{prop:canfct}, we may henceforth assume that $t$ is canonical as a function from $(H_n, E,\prec, c_1,\ldots,c_m)^2$ to $(H_n, E,\prec)$.
-We are going to show that $t$ generates a binary injection $g$ of behaviour $\mini$.
-Then another application of Proposition~\ref{prop:canfct} to $g$ yields a canonical function $g'$; this function is still of behaviour $\mini$ because any function of the form $\alpha(g(\beta(x),\gamma(y))$ is of type $\mini$, for automorphisms $\alpha,\beta,\gamma$ of $(H_n,E)$, and $g'$ is generated from operations of this type by local closure.
+Having ruled out some behaviours without constants, we finally introduce constants to the language to prove Proposition~\ref{prop:nonProjGeneratesMin}. \begin{proof}[of Proposition~\ref{prop:nonProjGeneratesMin}] Fix a finite set $C:=\{c_1,\ldots, c_m\}\subseteq H_n$ on which the fact that $f$ is not of behaviour projection is witnessed.
+Invoking Proposition~\ref{prop:canfct}, we may henceforth assume that $f$ is canonical as a function from $(H_n, E,\prec, c_1,\ldots,c_m)^2$ to $(H_n, E,\prec)$.
+We are going to show that $f$ generates a binary injection $g$ of behaviour $\mini$.
+Then another application of Proposition~\ref{prop:canfct} to $g$ yields a canonical function $g'$; this function is still of behaviour $\mini$ because any function of the form $\alpha(g(\beta(x),\gamma(y))$ is of type $\mini$, for automorphisms $\alpha,\beta,\gamma$ of $(H_n,E)$, and $g'$ is generated from operations of this type by topological closure.

 To obtain $g$, consider in the structure ${(H_n, E,\prec, c_1,\ldots,c_m)}$ the orbit